Getting Started in Emcomm

 Related Amateur Radio Clubs include:

 The East Bay ARC (EBARC) frequently offers interestig speakers, sponsors an annual field day event, a ham radio license course and exams.
 EBARC is an excellent venue for extending one's knowledge of ham radio.
-See http://www.ebarc.org/want.html The East Bay Amateur Radio Club will offer a class to prepare applicants for the Technician Class Amateur Radio License, starting September 7, 2018 and ending November 30.
-The class will meet each Friday from at El Sobrante United Methodist Church, on Argyle Rd. off Appian Way in El Sobrante.Textbook is The ARRL Ham Radio License Manual Revised 4th Edition.
-Books will be available for purchase.
-FCC examinations and license applications will be administered at the final class session by the EBARC Volunteer Examiners for a fee of $15.
-Please register by September 7, 2018.
-Go to www.ko6no.com and click Register, or email: email@example.com, or Contact Ken Fowler at 510-222-0830
+See http://www.ebarc.org/want.html The East Bay Amateur Radio Club offers classes to prepare applicants for the Technician Class Amateur Radio License and General Class Licenses.
+Go to www.ko6no.com and click Register, or email: firstname.lastname@example.org, or Contact Ken Fowler at 510-222-0830.
+New classes are constantly being updated see: http://www.ebarc.org/want.html for upcoming classes and tests

 The Mount Diablo Amateur Radio Club (MDARC) also offers courses and exams.
 This is a large ARC which meets in Central CoCo County.
 See http://www.mdarc.org/activities/education/Classes